Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 ![LED options: BRDRC vs. Firehouse](10_brdrc-vs-firehouse.png){: w='500' h='400' }
 _BRDRC (left) vs. Firehouse (right)_

-As always, when tasked with a tough decision – **the scorecard method is your friend**.
+As always, when tasked with a tough decision – the scorecard method is your friend.
 I listed all features that mattered to me in a table, assigned weight factors based on my priorities, and scored each candidate with a 1-5 rating based on its compliance/performance:

 | Category            | Weight   | Firehouse       | Score | Weighted | BRDRC           | Score | Weighted |
 | :------------------ | :------- | :-------------- | :---- | :------- | :-------------- | :---- | :------- |